tian-chaiyaporn/thinkful-capstone-1/README.md

 This project allows user to compare house prices interactively across the US.
 This is fulfilled as part of Thinkful.com capstone project required for passing.
-The Project was created by Chaiyaporn Chinotaikul, under the guidance and feedbacks by Joel Wallis (a mentor at Thinkful).
+The Project was created solely by Chaiyaporn Chinotaikul, under the guidance and feedbacks of Joel Wallis (a mentor at Thinkful).

 ## Architecture